 Staff use developmentally appropriate practices, such as engaging children as active learners, individualizing work, allowing children to move at their own pace, encouraging children to use language for expressing ideas, praising children for their accomplishments and viewing errors as normal development.

 To be eligible for the program, the child must be four years old by Sept.
-1 of the year the child is applying and living in the Grandville School District.
+1 of the year the child is applying and living in the Grandville School District; children who will be 4 on or before Dec.
+1 may be eligible with a signed age waiver.
 Also, two of eight state-developed criteria must be met, such as certain income factors.
 Information on eligibility is gathered through a confidential application and interview process.
 Call 254-6554 (option 2) for info.